Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

   - Once the earliest enqueued "full transaction" is finished it will re-uses these buffers for enqueueing the next full transaction for next batch of input data.
   - This loop continues till all the batches are processed.

   After this loop finishes we wait on command queue for all the operation to finish.
-We only wait on the command queue that has enqueued output data transfers from device to host since these are the last operations to happen and signal end of processing.
+We only wait on the command queue that was used enqueue output data transfers from device to host since these are the last operations to happen and implicitly signal end of processing.

   After all these details it should be clear that host code is designed to mimic full sequential host side execution by using **maxScheduledBatches=1** and overlapping pipelined transactional behavior by using **maxScheduledBatches > 1**

  #### Running Application with Software Pipeline
-Now that we have explained in the previous section in detail how we can create a software pipeline behavior on host side using pool of buffers and multiple command queues lets experiment with it and see how performance changes.
+Now that we have explained in the previous section in detail how we can create a software pipeline on host side using pool of buffers and multiple command queues lets experiment with it and see how performance changes.
 Please proceed as follows:

 1. Run application again, note that the final commandline argument is **4** instead of **1** as was the case in previous run which will enable host side write/execute/read overlapping (software pipeline).